nsilva/dockerized-todo/README.md

 # To-Do Application

 ## NOTES:
 - .env files where added to the repo for testing purposes.
-They should not be in the repor under normal conditions
+They should not be in the repo under normal conditions.

 ## Summary
 This is more than just the typical to-do app.
 This app demonstrates the use of several concepts